Stanyke/Single-Page-Application-Web-Store/README.md

 **How This Web Application Works**

+1. In the views folder, **layout.dust** serves like a wrapping element for **home.dust**.

-1. When page loads it gets the data from the database with simple route call back function.
+2. When page loads it gets the data from the database with simple route call back function.

-2. Adding new item's route is located in the index.js.
+3. Adding new item's route is located in the index.js.

-3. Deleting item is proceesed with ajax in jQuery located in *public/js/script.js* and then get response from it's route in the index.js.
+4. Deleting item is proceesed with ajax in jQuery located in *public/js/script.js* and then get response from it's route in the index.js.

-4. Editing item's route is located in the index.js.
+5. Editing item's route is located in the index.js.

-5. The styling and JavaScript files can be found in the public folder.
+6. The styling and JavaScript files can be found in the public folder.

 **Detailed Can Be Found With The index.js File**